cpp-bucle-for

 Multiple Declarations

-In the initialization and update sections, multiple declarations can be included separated by commas.
+In the initialization and update sections, you can include multiple statements separated by commas.
 This is useful when multiple control variables are needed:

 #include <iostream>